dotnet/runtime/docs/design/features/native-hosting.md

 * `load_context` - the load context that will be used to load the assembly.
 For .NET 8 this parameter must be `NULL` and the API will only load the assembly in the default load context.
 * `reserved` - parameter reserved for future extensibility, currently unused and must be `NULL`.

-These runtime delegates simply load the assembly and do not execute code in the assembly.
-The delegate for [calling a managed function](#calling-managed-function-net-5-and-above) can be used to get a function pointer to a method in a loaded assembly.
+These runtime delegates simply load the assembly.
+They do not return any representation of the loaded assembly and do not execute code in the assembly.
+To run code from the assembly, the delegate for [calling a managed function](#calling-managed-function-net-5-and-above) can be used to get a function pointer to a method in a loaded assembly by specifying the assembly-qualified type name containing the method.

 It is allowed to ask for this helper on any valid host context.
 The returned runtime helper can be called multiple times for different assemblies.
 It is not required to get the helper every time.